apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     scripts/patch-argocd-tls.sh
     ```

-### Configure manifests for Infrastructrure
+### Configure manifests for Infrastructure

-If you are running a managed OpenShift cluster on IBM Cloud, you can deploy OpenShift Data Foundation as an add-on https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep#odf-deploy-options.
-Otherwise, on AWS, Azure, vSphere, run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the Hub Cluster
+If you are running a managed OpenShift cluster on IBM Cloud, you can deploy OpenShift Data Foundation as an [add-on](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep#odf-deploy-options).
+Otherwise, on AWS, Azure, GCP and vSphere run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the Hub Cluster

    ```bash
    ./scripts/infra-mod.sh